hibaAkroush/hotelsDeals/README.md

 ## what I have accomplished?
-- I have retrieved data from Expedia's API using "request promise" and node
+- the app retrieves data from Expedia's API using "request promise" and node
-- I am sending a GET request from front end using jquery ajax request
+- It sends a GET request from front end using jquery ajax request
 - the data in front end is looped over and html tags are created using jquery methods and appended to the DOM
 - also I have added a responsive carousel using slick to make it appealing to the user
-- I have deployed the app to Heroku and here is a link: https://stormy-citadel-53463.herokuapp.com
+- the app is deployed to Heroku and here is a link: https://stormy-citadel-53463.herokuapp.com
 - Also the app now builds and tests on Travis-CI I added a .travis.yml file that tests if the app runs on node 8 and checkes the tests that I have written
-- I have written 4 tests to check if: server responds with status 200
+- there are tests to check if: server responds with status 200, doesnt repond with an error